-Halfway along Guangdong’s (广东, gŭangdōng) 800km coastline, rivers from all over the province and beyond disgorge themselves into the South China Sea, through the tropically fertile Pearl River Delta, one of China’s most densely cultivated and developed areas.
-Perched right at the delta’s northern apex and adjacent to both Hong Kong and Macau, the provincial capital Guangzhou (广州, guăngzhōu) provides many travellers with their first taste of mainland China.
-It’s not everyone’s favourite city, but once you’ve found your bearings among the busy roads and packed shopping districts, Guangzhou’s world-famous food merits a stop, as does an assortment of museums, parks and monuments.
-The Pearl River Delta has a few patches of green and some history to pick up in passing, but it would be futile to pretend the area’s focus is anything other than industry and commerce – as demonstrated by the city of Shenzhen (深圳, shēnzhèn) where China’s “economic miracle” took its first baby steps.
+Halfway along Guangdong’s 800km coastline, rivers from all over the province and beyond disgorge themselves into the South China Sea through the tropically fertile Pearl River Delta, one of China’s most densely cultivated and developed areas.
+Perched right at the delta’s northern apex and adjacent to Hong Kong and Macau, the frenetic provincial capital, Guangzhou, is not everyone’s favourite city, but its famous food merits a stop, as does an assortment of museums, parks, monuments and pretty colonial quarters.
+Outlying delta towns have some history to pick up in passing, but in truth the area is emphatically focused on industry and commerce – as demonstrated by the border city of Shenzhen (深圳, shēnzhèn) where China’s “economic miracle” took its first baby steps.